inutano/cwl-metrics/docs/README.md

 ### Launch CWL-metrics system

 CWL-metrics will start automatically after the installation.
-The script to control the system `cwl-metrics` is at `$HOME/.cwlmetrics/bin/cwl-metrics`. `export PATH=$HOME/.cwlmetrics/bin:$PATH` would be useful to execute the command wherever you need.
+The `cwl-metrics` command is at `$HOME/.cwlmetrics/bin/cwl-metrics`. `export PATH=$HOME/.cwlmetrics/bin:$PATH` would be useful to execute the command wherever you need.

-Do any of followings to control the system:
+Do any of followings to control CWL-metrics:

 - `cwl-metrics status`: shows if the system is running
-- `cwl-metrics start`: launches metrics collection system
+- `cwl-metrics start`: launches the metrics collection system
-- `cwl-metrics stop`: stops metrics collection system
+- `cwl-metrics stop`: stops the metrics collection system

 ### Collect workflow resource usage

-Current version of CWL-metrics supports only `cwltool` for CWL execution engine.
+CWL-metrics is using [cwllog-generator](https://github.com/inutano/docker-cwllog-generator) for extracting workflow metadata.
+The current version of cwllog-generator supports only `cwltool` for CWL execution engine, and require some options on running.
 While the system is running, run `cwltool` with options below to collect workflow metadata:

 - `--debug`
 - `--leave-container`